-Body bags line street outside Johannesburg building after devastating fire kills 73
+Emergency services on scene outside Johannesburg building after devastating fire

 00:33

-Body bags line street outside Johannesburg building after devastating fire kills 73
+Emergency services on scene outside Johannesburg building after devastating fire kills 73

 Authorities say at least 73 people died in Johannesburg when a nighttime fire ripped through a multi-story building that had been used by homeless people.